This Cyber Monday Envato Tuts+ courses will be reduced to just $3. Don't miss out.

-Next, on a new layer above the aircrafts’ skin but below the wings and other details paint in a series of soft edged depressions.
+Next, on a new layer above the aircraft's skin but below the wings and other details, paint in a series of soft edged depressions.
 These depict airframe struts below the thin metal surface.
-Also added at this stage are another set of decals; those present under the wings and on the fueselage sides.
-As the wing decals are at an extreme angle paint them carefully to keep them in perspective.
+Also added at this stage are another set of decals; those present under the wings and on the fuselage sides.
+As the wing decals are at an extreme angle, paint them carefully to keep them in perspective.

 15. Refining the Background

-The aircraft largely complete, attention is turned to the unfinished clouds and lake below: First, the additional levels of detail added to the clouds soon reveal a completely white sky below, which contrasts too strongly with the brightly colored aircraft: To correct this erase an area of cloud to reveal the unpainted lake surface beneath.
-At this stage also the canvas was made widened further to improve the composition.
+The aircraft largely complete, we'll now turn our attention to the unfinished clouds and lake below.
+First, the additional levels of detail added to the clouds soon reveal a completely white sky below, which contrasts too strongly with the brightly colored aircraft.
+To correct this, erase an area of cloud to reveal the unpainted lake surface beneath.
+At this stage I also widened the canvas further to improve the composition.

 Now take the Wave Brush and, working from the background to the foreground, paint in the rippled surface and the reflections of clouds on the more distant areas of the lake.